-Vice-Provost Teaching and Learning portfolio Instructors and Staff Handbook
+Student and Enrolment Services Division Instructors and Staff Handbook

 Information and Communications Technology Lecture Capture

 All regulations covering class delivery, student assessment, and examinations have been developed into a framework with three levels of authority and responsibility: university, college, and department.
 Within the framework of this policy, departments and colleges may develop additional regulations and procedures for class delivery and student assessment.
 For example, colleges and departments may develop their own template for the syllabus to be used by their instructors.